How good are the titrations?

 Using this procedure (because the LOD is the upper bound of a 99% prediction interval), you are 99% sure that a sample yielding a larger signal value than the LOD is not a blank, so the signal is actually due to analyte.

 A 95-percent prediction interval implies that there is a 95 percent chance that another titration experiment would find a value in that range (provided it is executed in exactly the same way as all the other volume determinations, and by the same people).

 However, each student performed 10 volume determinations, and took the mean value of these as the final result.
 Obviously, the histogram of all these mean values shows considerably less variation than the individual volume determinations (remember, errors cancel out!).
 This means that the standard deviation of a mean value is smaller than the standard deviation for individual values.

 The histograms of the individual measurements and the mean values are depicted below.

 where is the number of measurements used to calculate the mean. , the Greek lowercase letter sigma, is often used as the symbol for the standard deviation and , the Greek lowercase letter mu, as the symbol for the mean (but the latter one does not occur in the equation).

-Confidence intervals for the mean are calculated in exactly the same way as confidence intervals for individual measurements, only the standard deviation for the mean is used instead of the standard deviation of the individual measurements.
-This formula also explains why the mean is more precise when we use more data: its confidence interval becomes narrower.
+Confidence intervals are calculated in exactly the same way as prediction intervals for individual measurements, only the standard deviation for the mean is used instead of the standard deviation of the individual measurements.
+This formula also explains why the mean is more precise when we use more data: its prediction interval becomes narrower.
 Again, note that this does not mean that the standard deviation of the individual measurements gets smaller!

 Now, continue with the questions on this subject.